Per Manum: Broadcast and reception

 "Per Manum" premiered on the Fox network on February 18, 2001 and was first broadcast in the United Kingdom on BBC Two on June 9, 2002.
 The episode earned a Nielsen household rating of 9.4, meaning that it was seen by 9.4% of the nation's estimated households.
 It was viewed by 9.61 million households and 16 million viewers, making it, at the time, the highest-rated episode of The X-Files to air during the season.
 "Per Manum" ranked as the 30th most-watched episode for the week ending February 18.
 Fox promoted the episode with the tagline "How did Scully get pregnant?"
 The episode was later included on The X-Files Mythology, Volume 4 – Super Soldiers, a DVD collection that contains episodes involved with the alien super soldiers arc.

 "Per Manum" received mostly positive reviews from critics.
-Emily VanDerWerff of The A.V.
+Emily St. James of The A.V.
 Club awarded the episode a "B+" and called it "good".
 She appreciated the fact that the show revealed that Mulder was possibly the father of Scully's child, saying that it "ups the stakes in a lot of ways and redefines [Scully's] mission" to find Mulder.
-Despite this, VanDerWerff noted that the episode "has some issues", largely due to the convoluted nature of the mythology at this point in the show's run, as well as the fact that Duchovny looked "a little bored" at times.
+Despite this, St. James noted that the episode "has some issues", largely due to the convoluted nature of the mythology at this point in the show's run, as well as the fact that Duchovny looked "a little bored" at times.
 However, she wrote that the episode, along with the subsequent episode "This is Not Happening" was a showcase for Anderson's acting ability, and her performance "knits all of this together".
 Writing for Television Without Pity, Jessica Morgan rated the episode a "B+", deriding some of the episode's plot points, such as the hospital's locking doors, and questioning the villainy of the antagonistic doctors.